 Early Origins of the Bermevul family

 The surname Bermevul was first found in Berwickshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Early History of the Bermevul family

 This web page shows only a small excerpt of our Bermevul research.
-Another 235 words (17 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Bermevul History in all our PDF Extended History products and printed products wherever possible.
+Another 119 words (8 lines of text) covering the years 1069, 1150, 1190 and 1333 are included under the topic Early Bermevul History in all our PDF Extended History products and printed products wherever possible.

 Bermevul Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bermevul include Burnville, Burnfield, Burneville, Burnefield, Bournville and many more.

-Early Notables of the Bermevul family (pre 1700)
+Early Notables of the Bermevul family

 More information is included under the topic Early Bermevul Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bermevul family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Bermevuls to arrive on North American shores: Frederick Brownville who settled in Philadelphia, Pennsylvania in 1840; Elizabeth Brownfeild settled in Georgia in 1737; Joe Brownfield settled in Georgia in 1735 with his wife.